On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Cross--validation for Dynamic Treatment Regimes

-This leads to $J$ estimated optimal dynamic treatment regimes $\hat{d}_{opt, v}^{(1)}, \dots, \hat{d}_{opt, v}^{(J)}$, together with the estimated 30-day ICU mortality for the optimal rule on the $j^{th}$ test set
+This leads to $J$ estimated optimal dynamic treatment regimes $\hat{d}_{opt, v}^{(1)}, \dots, \hat{d}_{opt, v}^{(J)}$, together with the estimated $30$--day ICU mortality for the optimal rule on the $j^{th}$ test set

 for $j = 1, \dots, J$.
-We then compute the cross-validated counterfactual 30-day ICU mortality under the optimal regime given by
+We then compute the cross--validated counterfactual $30$--day ICU mortality under the optimal regime given by

 It is important to note that the optimal $\hat{d}_{opt, v}^{(j)}$ corresponding to different folds $j = 1, \dots, J$ might not always be the same regime.
-In particular, (\ref{eq20}) may not correspond to the 30-day ICU mortality of a single DTR, but it can be interpreted as 30-day ICU mortality that would have been obtained by deploying the procedure of choosing the optimal treatment regime out of set $\mathcal{D}$ of possible rules on new data.
-The benefit of the cross-validated counterfactual 30-day ICU mortality given by (\ref{eq20}) is twofold.
-By comparing it with the cumulative incidence under current standard of care we assess whether deploying the optimal regime will lead to a decrease in the ICU mortality.
-Furthermore, by comparing the cross-validated mortality with the 30-day ICU mortality under the optimal treatment regime evaluated on the whole data set, we obtain an assessment of the optimism due to selection and evaluation of the optimal treatment regime on the same data set.
-Note that this assessment may be somewhat conservative due to the reduction in size of the training set.
+In particular, (\ref{eqn4}) may not correspond to the $30$--day ICU mortality of a single DTR, but it can be interpreted as $30$--day ICU mortality that would have been obtained by deploying the procedure of choosing the optimal treatment regime out of set $\mathcal{D}$ of possible rules on new data.
+The benefit of the cross--validated counterfactual $30$--day ICU mortality given by (\ref{eqn4}) is twofold.
+By comparing it with the cumulative incidence under current standard of care we assess whether deploying the optimal regime is expected to lead to a decrease in the ICU mortality.
+Furthermore, by comparing the cross--validated mortality with the $30$--day ICU mortality under the optimal treatment regime evaluated on the whole data set, we obtain an assessment of the optimism due to selection and evaluation of the optimal treatment regime on the same data set.
+Note that this assessment may be somewhat conservative (i.e. overestimated) due to the reduction in size of the training set. \\

+Cross--validation has also been suggested \citep{Chakraborty2014} or considered \citep{Luedtke2018} by others.
+For instance, \cite{Luedtke2018} rely on a cross--validation procedure like the above to obtain data--adaptive estimates of the mean outcome under an estimated optimal regime, along with confidence intervals.